ostapenko25/table_from_json/README.md

 # table_from_json
-Datatable generated with JS and Jquery, getting data from Json
+Datatable generated with JS and Jquery, getting data from external Json.
+Made for the sport analityc analytics website to visualize football matсhes statistic.